Can I Get A Mortgage On A House I Already Own?

 What to Consider Before Getting A Mortgage On the House You Already Own

 - What will I use the money for?
-Will that money help increase my current home’s value, reduce debt, or help me with another important financial goal?
+Will these funds increase your home’s value, eliminate debt, or advance other crucial financial objectives?

 - Can I afford the payment?
-Make sure your monthly budget can handle the payments on the new loan.
-Taking out another mortgage should have little effect on your ability to save or reach your financial goals.
+Ensure your monthly budget accommodates new loan payments.
+Additional mortgage obligations shouldn’t compromise your saving ability or other financial goals.

-- Will I qualify for good rates?
-Your credit score, debt-to-income ratio, and credit history are all big factors that determine your rate.
-If there is some improvement in these aspects, consider whether you can work on improving your credit score, etc. before taking out a loan.
+- Will I qualify for competitive rates?
+Your credit score, debt-to-income ratio, and credit history significantly impact your rate.
+If improvements are needed, consider enhancing your credit profile before applying.